-On very rare occasions it can be used purely on a small skin surface and when certain of perfect skin tolerance of the essential oil used (eg. Lavender), a few essential oils can be applied directly on the skin, some being irritant, others provoking skin stains when exposed to the sun.
+On very rare occasions you can apply EO purely on a small skin surface and when certain of perfect skin tolerance of the essential oil used (eg. Lavender), a few essential oils can be applied directly on the skin, some being irritant, others provoking skin stains when exposed to the sun.
 See chapter on precautions

 Precautions for use

 Pure Essential Oil (EO) are powerful concentrated substances that can present undesirable effects and contraindications.
-Numerous precautions are therefore needed when using them.
+You need to take numerous precautions when using them.

-A specialist should be consulted and always seek the advice of your doctor before using an EO.
+We recommend to consult a specialist and always seek the advice of your doctor before using an EO.

 - CHILDREN: keep containers of EO out of reach of children (some containers have a safety cap).
-As a general rule, the use of essential oils is forbidden for children under the age of three (except if medical advise is given).
+As a general rule, don’t use essential oils with children under the age of three (except if you have a medical advice).